LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 ### Sharing our learning

-We're hoping to organise an event to share what we learned on the project with as many councils as possible to meet the spirit of 'giving something back' to the sector
+We're hoping to organise an event to share what we learned on the project with as many councils as possible to meet the spirit of 'giving something back' to the sector.
+We'll tweet about this and post via the LocalGov Digital Slack team when more details are available

 ### Alpha project